Nitta Yoshisada

-was a samurai lord of the Nanboku-chō period Japan.
+also known as Minamoto no Yoshisada was a samurai lord of the Nanboku-chō period Japan.
 He was the head of the Nitta clan in the early fourteenth century, and supported the Southern Court of Emperor Go-Daigo in the Nanboku-chō period.
 He famously marched on Kamakura, besieging and capturing it from the Hōjō clan in 1333.

 Later, he fought the Ashikaga brothers on the Emperor's behalf in a see-saw campaign which saw the capital change hands several times.
 After a peaceful compromise was agreed, Yoshisada was entrusted with two royal princes.
 At the siege of Kanegasaki (1337), both princes were killed, along with Yoshisada's son, although Yoshisada was able to escape.
 He committed seppuku when his horse was killed at the siege of Kuromaru.

 Early life

 Yoshisada was born in 1301, the eldest son of Nitta Tomouji.
 He succeeded his father and became the lord of Nitta Manor in Kōzuke Province in 1317.
 At this time, he also became the head of the Nitta clan.
 Yoshisada courted a daughter of a court noble, Kōtō-Naishi (匂当内侍), and married her through the emperor's mediation.